KALYANKUMAR13/Ansible-lab/Day-01(Intro)/README.md

-Sytem Admin (Before DevOps) - their role is configuration management.
+System Admin (Before DevOps) - their role is configuration management.
 There are 4 linux based servers and 1 windows server in a company Their roles:
 1. Each of linux based servers/windows should be up to date or all should have a same supported version.